JEP 455: Primitive types in Patterns, instanceof, and switch (Preview)

 This enhancement to instanceof restores alignment between the semantics of instanceof T and instanceof T t, which would be lost if we allowed primitive types in one context but not the other.

-Finally, it would be helpful to lift the restriction that switch statements and switch expressions can take byte, short, char, and int values, but not boolean, float, double, or long values.
+Finally, it would be helpful to lift the restriction that switch can take byte, short, char, and int values but not boolean, float, double, or long values.

 Description